-Pest plants threaten the survival of native plant species and threaten the long-term survival of some native animals by providing cover for pest animals to hide in.
+Pest plants threaten the survival of native plant species.
+They also threaten the long-term survival of some native animals by providing cover for pest animals to hide in.

-Garden plants can easily escape and establish themselves in bush next door or hundreds of kilometres away, where they can overshadow and displace native plants.
-For example:
+Garden plants can easily escape and establish themselves in bush next door or hundreds of kilometres away.

-- wandering willie that has been dumped by gardeners sprawls over forest floors.
+- Tradescantia that has been dumped by gardeners sprawls over forest floors.

-Weed seeds may also be carried on clothes and footwear or in loads of gravel and dispersed to new locations where they can establish new infestations.
+- Seeds may be carried in loads of gravel and spread to new locations.

 What you can do